Sony PCM A10 – Review

 Should You Buy It ?

 Its quality will be highlighted with a few additional accessories.
-Indeed, with an external battery, a small bag, a pair of microphones, the Sony PCM-A10 will transform into a superb recorder to conceal anywhere, and for hours if necessary, ideal for use in a drop rig, for example, all for an affordable price.
+Indeed, with an external battery, a small bag, a pair of discreet microphones, the Sony PCM-A10 will transform into a superb recorder to conceal anywhere, and for hours if necessary, ideal for use in a drop rig for example, all for an affordable price.

 Just like its big brother, the Sony PCM-D100, the PCM-A10 has become somewhat a collector’s item, and it’s now hard to find at the right price.